a-subhani/CodeLab-II-Pyhton/Chapter 4 - File Handling and Regular Expressions/README.md

 &nbsp;
 &nbsp;
 ## Exercise 1: User information ☑️
-Write a program to create a file called “bio.txt” and write the following information to the file asking user to enter the values:
+Write a program to create a file called ```bio.txt``` and write the following information to the file asking user to enter the values:
 Name
 Age
 Hometown